 What are the odds?

 As things stand right now, the answer to ‘Can I get arrested for taking CBD?’ is probably not, but use it with caution.
 Good knowledge of the legislation in your state will help you make a better choice.
 In most cases, CBD oil that is confiscated or that leads to an arrest is subjected to a field test for THC first.
-Be safe and opt for THC-free CBD oil if you have concerns.
+Be cautious and opt for THC-free CBD oil if you have concerns.
 The CBD landscape is changing, and soon the answer to this question should be ‘absolutely not!’
 To keep up with the latest in hemp and CBD related legislation, keep checking back here for more.